-WYFRA's annual budget is £87.6 million and despite cuts of £26.2 million since 2010, we believe that we are providing a high-quality affordable service for our communities.
-During this time, we have redesigned our service, moving fire station locations, removing fire engines and ensuring resources remain allocated appropriate to risk and demand.
-Beyond 2020, we face financial uncertainty and we continue to plan our future with a reducing budget.
+WYFRA's annual budget is £89.3million and despite cuts of £26.2 million since 2010, we believe that we are providing a high-quality affordable service for our communities.
+During this time, we have redesigned our service, moving fire station locations, removing fire engines, and ensuring resources remain allocated appropriate to risk and demand.
+The Authority has received one year financial settlements since 2020/21 and it is expected that a Comprehensive Spending Review in 2022 will result in a multi-year funding settlement from April 2023.
+As such we face financial uncertainty, and we continue to plan our future to deliver improvements in efficiency and productivity, whilst improving our effectiveness and safety.

-The Integrated Risk Management Plan (IRMP), Medium-Term Financial Plan and Workforce Plan are now aligned and a range of financial planning scenarios have been produced which ensures a joined-up approach to the analysis of risk and the deployment of resources.
+Our Community Risk Management Plan, Medium-Term Financial Plan and Workforce Plan are now aligned, and a range of financial planning scenarios have been produced which ensures a joined-up approach to the analysis of risk and the deployment of resources.
+Subject to budget approval we aim to increase firefighter numbers to provide increased capacity within our operational response service.

-All of our people are fundamental to WYFRS delivering our ambition.
-We will continue to develop the culture of the organisation and ensure the common values we hold are used to guide our behaviour and decisions.
+All our people are fundamental to WYFRS delivering our ambition.
+We will continue to develop the culture of the organisation and ensure our service values are used to guide our behaviour and decisions.
+We have cross mapped our values to the recently published Code of Ethics for the Fire and Rescue Service and we are confident they align closely.
 Our cultural development will be supported by our leadership and development programme, a clear focus on diversity and inclusion within our recruitment processes and improvements in how we all communicate with each other are key priorities.

-We have embarked on a programme of change that will realise new, innovative and more effective ways of working over the forthcoming years.
-Some of these initiatives include:
+We have embarked on a programme of change that will realise new, innovative, and more effective ways of working over the forthcoming years.
+Some of the initiatives we have been delivering include: